MalloZup/envoy-building-microservice/README.md

 http://127.0.0.1:10000/

-This will point to our json of microservice.

-We configured it on the configuration file of envoy
+When acessing that url, we configured envoy.yaml to point to our golang microservice, so JSON data will printed in your browser.

 ## Going further: